 Introduction

 One of the recent research interests in intraocular lens (IOLs) technology is to achieve variable focal lengths by using suitable materials and novel designs.
-The most common solution is to either directly mould of lens and components onto curved surfaces or geometrically process of initially planar systems into desired shapes [1-4].
-By far, all reported IOLs designs are of fixed focal length, the technical challenge remains still to be addressed under the term of developing gel lens with adjustable focal length in an autonomous and reversible manner.
-From the perspective of the customer experience, the IOLs with self-regulating focal length could offer convenient care to the patient by providing the vision tolerance to avoid the over-sight or/and over-intensity after surgery [2].
+The most common solution is to either directly fabricate the lens and its components onto curved surfaces by moulding, or geometrically reshape a planar system [1-4].
+By far, all reported IOLs designs are of fixed focal length, the technical challenge remains to be addressed under the term of developing gel lens with adjustable focal length in an autonomous and reversible manner.
+From the perspective of customer experiences, the IOLs with self-regulating focal length could offer convenient care solutions to perspective patients by providing vision tolerance to avoid over-sight or/and over-intensity after surgery [2].

 By applying various external stimuli such as temperature, pH, electric and magnetic fields, and chemical triggers, hydrogel can undergo reversible deformation to change its size and shape [4-11].
 Stimuli-responsive hydrogels have been developed into various sensor and actuator applications include bio-medical sensors, artificial muscle actuators, scaffolds for tissue engineering, active surfaces and drug delivery systems [12-15].
-The swelling and de-swelling of the polymer network was first discovered as a result from reversible titration of weakly ionised polyelectrolyte gels [3].
-Given a proper boundary condition, curvilinear layouts could be generated on the surface of gel during swelling, such stimuli induced geometrical change will result into strong nonplanar imaging capability and autonomous control [16-18].
-The recent study by Dong and co-workers [19] presented a hydrogel based adaptive liquid lens, where the water-oil interfaces were pinned and deformed by actuating ring-shaped hydrogel structures by changing temperature and pH, mimicking the mechanism of a human eye.
-The utilisation of responsive materials could simplify lens design without degrading the field of view, focal area, illumination uniformity, or image quality [20].
+The swelling and de-swelling of the polymer network was firstly discovered as a result from reversible titration of weakly ionised polyelectrolyte gels [3].
+Given a proper boundary condition, curvilinear layouts could be generated on the surface of gel during swelling.
+Such stimuli induced geometrical change will result in strong nonplanar imaging capability and autonomous control [16-18].
+Recent study by Dong and co-workers [19] presented a hydrogel based adaptive liquid lens, where the water-oil interfaces were pinned and deformed by actuating ring-shaped hydrogel structures by changing temperature and pH, mimicking the mechanism of a human eye.
+The utilisation of responsive materials could simplify the lens design without degrading the field of view, focal area, illumination uniformity, or image quality [20].

-In this article, we introduce a conceptual design to confine the circular gel structure on the rim with 3D printed holder.
+In this article, we introduce a conceptual design to confine the circular gel structure on the rim with a 3D printed holder.
 The purpose is to configure the curvature of gel lens in a coordinated manner under the ionic stimulus, to achieve variable focal length autonomously.
 When swelling occurs under the given confinement, the original thickness of fabricated curved lens changes in an elastic and reversible way that allow us to control the curvature of the lens.
 This actuation is defined precisely by the nature of the polyelectrolyte gel in this work and the kinetic is studied.
-The investigation of the focal length suggests that the gel lens cover the whole range of the human eyes.
-The conceptual gel lens in this study could be an active substrate to integrate other elements for advanced eye prosthetic device.
+The investigation of the focal length change suggests that the fabricated gel lens covers the whole range of the human eyes.
+The conceptual gel lens in this study could be an active substrate to integrate with other elements for advanced eye prosthetic device development.

 Results and discussion